 Did Ryeberg ever make an appearance in the non-cyber world?

 Yes, Ryeberg put on live shows.
 The first one happened at the Drake Hotel in Toronto in June, 2010.
 You can see pictures from the event right here.
-Ryeberg made it out to Canada’s west coast now and then; check out pictures from Ryeberg Live Vancouver 2012 and Ryeberg Live Vancouver 2013, and Ryeberg Live Vancouver 2014.
 There was also the unforgettable Ryeberg Live Toronto 2012.
-Alberta played host to two amazing Ryeberg events, Ryeberg Live Banff 2013 and Ryeberg Live Calgary 2014.

 There’s always a chance Ryeberg Live will happen once again.
 To be informed of dates and places, leave your email here.